 In the year 2014-15 our joint school charities were Mind and Young Minds.
-Every pupil had a vote and these two were chosen after presentations by the girls in assembly.
+Every student had a vote and these two were chosen after presentations by the girls in assembly.

-In the year 2013-14 the winning charity was Water Aid, the nomination of two Year 8 pupils.
-Is is an international non-governmental organisation whose mission is to transform lives by improving access to safe water, improved hygiene and sanitation in the world’s poorest communities.
+In the year 2013-14 the winning charity was Water Aid, the nomination of two Year 8 students.
+Is an international non-governmental organisation whose mission is to transform lives by improving access to safe water, improved hygiene and sanitation in the world’s poorest communities.

 In 2012-2013 our school charity was Stop the Traffik, a global coalition working together to help stop the sale of people, to see the traffickers prosecuted and to protect the victims of human trafficking.
 A year of fundraising activities culminated in £6,000 being raised in the school’s sponsored walk in September, held as part of the school’s birthday celebrations.